 This invasive plant has been known to impact entire gardens, properties, development sites, and cause thousands of pounds worth of damage to buildings and underground utilities when it hasn’t been eradicated early enough.
-Fully exterminating the weed has proved difficult due to the extensive rhizome network of roots associated with the plant, this is why you need experts for Japanese Knotweed removal.
+Fully exterminating the weed has proved difficult due to the extensive rhizome network of roots associated with the plant, this is why you need expert advice on how to kill Japanese Knotweed.

 Japanese knotweed is capable of growing rapidly in most environments and on average can grow some 4cm per day (and as much as 10-12cm per day in summer), resulting in a dense infestation in only a couple of weeks.
 More so, it only takes a small fragment of root or rhizome for the plant to grow and establish itself, either on a new or existing site.
 Knotweed fragments can be transported through soil importation, during construction, or even carried by footwear.
 Fortunately, with consistent and persistent efforts Japanese knotweed can be eliminated.

 Yes, it can be removed using herbicides but herbicide treatments do take time to work, and chemical treatments for Japanese knotweed control can take around 5 years.
+This is one of many methods used to Kill Japanese Knotweed.
 Chemical treatment is considered the most cost-effective method and is favoured by domestic premises where the time factor for treatment may not be quite as important, say when compared with a development site where swift removal may be of vital importance so as not to hold up a building project.

 But it’s advisable to spray the Japanese knotweed through various stages of the plant’s development during the growing season.
 The infestation size, the presence of watercourses, and the general public all have to be considered during herbicide selection.